Interested in learning American Sign Language? Now it couldn't be easier!

 Virtual: July 19-August 6, 2021 Application Deadline: July 5, 2021

 No, the program is optional, but if you are interested in learning how to sign, we encourage you to participate in this virtual program.
 You not only will have the opportunity to learn basic sign language skills, immerse in Deaf culture, and meet and develop relationships with other non-signing students, but this program also will help ease your transition as you prepare for your first year at RIT/NTID.

-This will start with a Meet and Greet event on Sunday evening from 6-7:30 p.m.
 Details will be shared with you once you have been accepted to NSP.
-Classes will run Monday-Friday from Noon-3:30 p.m. with one half-hour break.
+Classes will run Monday-Friday from Noon-4:30 p.m. with one half-hour break.
 Evening activities will be on Tuesdays and Thursdays from 7-8 p.m.

 This will be a three-week long program that will satisfy the Beginning ASL I course requirement.
 For the first week, your instructor will guide you with learning ASL.
 During the second and third week of classes, we will follow a “flipped instruction” method and you will be required to review videos before meeting with the instructor to maximize your application skills in classes.

 Deaf and hard-of-hearing students who have identified themselves as non-signers on the NTID Language/Communication Background Questionnaire (L/CBQ).
 Program seats are limited, and are filled on a first come, first served basis.

 Yes, all deaf and hard-of-hearing students who have little or no prior skills in American Sign Language, and who are accepted into a bachelor's degree program in one of the other colleges at RIT can apply for NSP.